 The director of the Brown School’s Center for Social Development, Sherraden is a leader in asset building and community development research.
 He has received widespread recognition for his impact on public policy and is the creator of the Individual Development Accounts (IDAs), a matched savings program designed to help working poor people save money and accumulate assets.
-IDAs have been adopted in federal legislation and in more than 40 states.
+IDAs have been adopted in federal legislation and in more than 40 states, many under the term Baby Bonds.
 Sherraden’s work on assets has also influenced policy development in the United Kingdom, Taiwan, Canada and other countries around the world.
 He is also engaged in research and policy on civic engagement and productive aging.

 As economists float the proposal to give every U.S. newborn a “baby bond” account, Michael Sherraden, professor at the Brown School, says a solution already exists — Child Development Accounts, a policy concept first proposed in his groundbreaking 1991 book, “Assets and the Poor.”